-Millions of Americans fall victim to identity theft every year.
-And despite the broad and obvious aphorism, millions of more consumers – which is already an unacceptable amount of fraud cases –will likely experience digital identity fraud events at some point in the near-future with the accelerated shift to digital.
-And that’s assuming they already haven’t; for example, in an interview with Mitek CTO Stephen Ritter, PYMNTS cites fraudsters are using the pandemic as cover to enact fraud and identity theft totaling nearly $100 million in the U.S. alone.
+Millions of Americans fall victim to criminal identity theft every year.
+And despite the broad and obvious aphorism, millions of more consumers – which is already an unacceptable amount of fraud cases –will likely experience digital identity fraud or some form of identity theft at some point in the near-future with the accelerated shift to digital banking.
+And that’s assuming they already haven’t; for example, in an interview with Mitek CTO Steve Ritter, PYMNTS cites fraudsters are using the pandemic as cover to enact fraud and identity theft totaling nearly $100 million in the US alone.

-With consumer habits changing as the world adjusts to the new environment created by COVID-19, it’s necessary for every one to understand how to keep themselves safe from fraudsters.
+With consumer habits changing as the world adjusts to the new environment created by COVID-19, it’s necessary for everyone to understand how to keep themselves safe from fraudsters taking advantage of a stolen identity and potentially hurting their credit score.
 In this article, we’ll take a look at common types of identity theft, how the identity theft takes place, give insights on potential technology solutions, and what businesses should invest in their enterprise foundation during the digital fraud era.
-Read on for more:

 What are the different common types of identity theft?

 In 2019, the Consumer Sentinel Network, which is part of the Federal Trade Commission (FTC), had over 3.2 million reports of fraud.
 Identity theft was the top category, with 20.3% of reported cases.
-People filed more reports related to identity theft, in all its various forms, than any other type of complaint, including imposter scams and telephone and mobile services.
+People filed more reports related to identity theft and fraudulent charges, in all its various forms, than any other type of complaint, including imposter scams and telephone and mobile services.

 Identity Theft Facts: The top three most common types of identity theft include: